finopsfoundation/sig-french/README.md

 #### Active members of the Senior Advisory Board (SAB)

-As of 2021 March 16, the members of the SAB are:
+As of 2022 June 23, the members of the SAB are:

 - [Marc Bernhard](https://www.linkedin.com/in/marc-bernhard-9790612/)
 - [Claire Clauss](https://www.linkedin.com/in/claire-clauss-55a6691/)